Detroit Lions' NFL gambling suspensions: Here's what we know so far

 The Supreme Court in May 2018 made a ruling to grant states the power to legalize sports betting at their choosing, with their own rules and regulations.

 Thirty-three states and Washington D.C. offer a form of legal sports betting.
-Michigan legalized sports betting in January 2020.
+Legal sports betting in Michigan went into effect in January 2021.

 This article originally appeared on Detroit Free Press: Detroit Lions' NFL gambling suspensions: What we know